Blazzzin/FormatX/README.md

 ### 🛠️ Work in Progress

-- Split and Covert PDFs
+- Split and Convert PDFs
 - Enhanced file security features.
 - Drag-and-drop upload functionality for ease of use.
 - Expanded support for more file types.